raspberrypilearning/documenting-your-code/en/step_9.md

 ![code on the index](images/code_project_index.PNG)

-When you open the code page you will see your auto-generated documentation about the code class.
+When you open the code page, you will see your auto-generated documentation about the `Card` class.

 ![auto generated code](images/code_project_generated_docs.PNG)

 --- task ---

-Update `code.rst` to auto generate the documentation for the `Deck` class.
+Update `code.rst` to auto-generate the documentation for the `Deck` class.

 --- hints ---